quantide/qtraining/010-rbase-two-days/input/index.md

 * _Data Import and Export_, which explains how dealing with the data import and export phases from different sources, among which: text files, MS Excel files, databases and RData files
 * _Data Manipulation_, which explores the power of R as a data manipulation tool, introducing `dplyr` package
 * _Data Visualization_, which describes how visualizing data by using R standand graphic system and by using `ggplot2` grammar of graphics
-* _Data Analysis_, which provides the basics of statistical modelling
+* _Data Analysis_, which provides the basics of statistical modeling